jakowenko/double-take/README.md

 When a Frigate event is received the API begins to process the [`snapshot.jpg`](https://blakeblackshear.github.io/frigate/usage/api/#apieventsidsnapshotjpg) and [`latest.jpg`](https://blakeblackshear.github.io/frigate/usage/api/#apicamera_namelatestjpgh300) images from Frigate's API.
 These images are passed from the API to the detector(s) specified until a match is found above the defined confidence level.
 To improve the chances of finding a match, the processing of the images will repeat until the amount of retries is exhausted or a match is found.
 If a match is found the image is then saved to `/.storage/matches/:name`.

+#### Known Issues

+In rare scenarios, requesting images from Frigate's API causes Frigate to crash.
+There is an [open issue](https://github.com/blakeblackshear/frigate/discussions/853) with more information, but it appears sometimes the database connection isn't being closed in time causing Frigate's API to crash.
+Double Take does use random jitter up to 1 second before all Frigate API requests to help reduce the likelihood of the API crashing.

 ### [Home Assistant](https://www.home-assistant.io) + [Node-Red](https://nodered.org)

 Double Take can be paired with Home Assistant and Node-Red to create automations when matching faces are detected.